 The goal for Europe should be to achieve industrial lead through the creation of a relevant PV-industry with important economies of scale at a European level.
-This industry must be able to produce and recycle on its own territory the components of the PV supply chain that will cover the demand for newly installed PV capacity created by the EU's decarbonisation targets.
+This industry must be able to produce and recycle on its own territory the components of the PV supply chain that will cover the demand for newly installed PV capacity created by the EU's decarbonisation and recently announced energy independence targets.
 This will also help to secure the supply and stabilize prices of energy within Europe.
-In summer 2021, the European Solar Manufacturing Council (ESMC), in collaboration with the European Solar Initiative, already initiated a process to create an IPCEI for PV manufacturing in Europe.
-In line with other initiatives and support instruments for European solar PV manufacturing industry the IPCEI framework would ensure better competitiveness conditions for the European PV manufacturing industry in ensuring the mass production of the PV components in Europe.
-We strongly support this endeavour, urging German and Spanish governments and ensure all necessary support to undersign the invitation letters to create this project.